Published in honor of National Higher Education Day, June 6, 2026

 The Bottom Line

 National Higher Education Day is a chance to celebrate the institutions doing the work of educating the next generation.
 For the marketing teams behind those institutions, it's also a useful checkpoint.
-The students you're trying to reach are smarter, faster, and more skeptical than they were even two years ago.
-The platforms you're using are more automated and less forgiving of sloppy inputs.
+The students you're trying to reach are smarter, faster, and more skeptical than ever.
+The platforms you're using are more automated and less forgiving.
 And the cost of standing still keeps going up.

 Looking to elevate your higher ed marketing with advanced data engineering and paid media expertise?
 Let's talk.